-In last week’s blog, we discussed how a good Value Added Reseller or VAR can add value to your business.
+In a previous blog post, we discussed how a good Value Added Reseller or VAR can add value to your business.
 A VAR can provide services that make the products they resell to you work better.
 They might also offer technical support, integration of your applications with other solutions and products so that all your technology works together more efficiently.
 VARS can even simplify the acquisition and billing process around your technology investment.

 This week, we’ll look at some of the questions you need to ask as you select a VAR to assist you with your technology needs.